cslarsen/csl.name/source/_drafts/jit2.md

 that we can easily translate to machine code.
 But that means we have to decide now on how to implement things in machine code.

-**Function arguments and local variables:**
-By the [AMD64 x86-64 calling convention][amd64.abi], we can expect integer arguments to be passed in registers RDI, RSI, RDX, RCX and so on, in that order.
-Let's define a tuple for that.
+We will reserve the registers RDI, RSI, RDC and RCX for holding variables and arguments.
+Per [AMD64 convention][amd64.abi], we expect to see function arguments passed in those registers, in that order.
+When an instruction then refers to variable number `n`, we can just look the register up in the tuple

     ARGUMENT_ORDER = ("rdi", "rsi", "rdx", "rcx")

-We will reserve those registers for local variables and function arguments.
-When the bytecode refers to variable index `n`, we know it will be in register `ARGUMENT_ORDER[n]`.
-It also means that we support at most four locals.
-This is mostly because I want to leave out local stacks for simplicity.
+This also means that we will support max four variables and arguments, since I don't want the added complexity of dealing with stack frames in this post.

+We reserve RAX and RBX to perform arithmetic.
+RAX also holds the return value.

-**The stack:** The CPU already has a stack, so we'll just use that to store 64-bit signed integer values.
+The work registers for performing arithmetic will **The stack:** The CPU already has a stack, so we'll just use that to store 64-bit signed integer values.